monarc-project/ansible-ubuntu/README.md

 edit the inventory files of the configuration server.

 ## SSL
 Monarc is protected by SSL.
 The certificate ``yourcert.crt`` and the key file ``yourcert.key`` located at ``/etc/sslkeys/`` (location configurable using the variables in the ``inventory/hosts`` file) and can be read by all users (modified only by root).
 You can also use a single .pem file, but make sure it includes the certificate **and** the key.

-It is, however, important to configure the apache2 correctly by adding the ssl module ``a2enmod ssl`` manually.
+It is, however, important to configure the apache2 correctly by adding the SSL module ``a2enmod ssl`` manually.

 ## RPX ApacheConfig

 This configuration needs to be done manually for the moment and the file ``/etc/apache2/sites-enabled/000-default.conf`` should look like this:

 ```apache
 <VirtualHost *:80>